hgranthorner/wx_elixir/README.md

 2. Be able to update those items with the correct time stamps
 - Each item would be a struct with multiple time ranges, but one big ol' notes section
 3. Be able to read and write those structs to disk (persistence)

+## Issues
+- Selected text doesn't stay selected after an item is added - instead, the selection index stays the same as the item goes down